vgorbic1/Tutorials/JavaScript/Vue/mixins.md

 ## Mixins
 Mixins allows to reuse code in different components.
+Each component has a fresh copy of the mixin.

 ### Local Mixin
 Put a mixin with the needed code in a separate file: